-- Empty your web cache to make your internet faster.
+- Empty your web cache to speed up the internet.
 Cookies automatically download from websites and store data about your web activity.
 However, they’re not necessary and take up considerable space.

-- Edit your antivirus settings so it only scans you aren’t using the computer, such as late at night or when you’re at work.
+- Edit your antivirus settings so it only scans when you aren’t using the computer, such as late at night or while you’re at work.

 - Delete files if your internal drive is full.
-Computers need space to work so filling up your hard drive will slow it down.
+Computers need space to work so creating space will speed it up.

-While these tactics may grant you more speed, it’s also worth reconsidering your antivirus provider.
+While these tactics may grant you more speed, if the issue hasn’t been resolved it may be worth reconsidering your antivirus provider.
 Some of the best options offer high speeds with a low price tag.

-The overall speed of an antivirus suite is determined by five main factors, which include slowdown when accessing websites, downloading apps, launching and installing software, and copying files.
+The overall speed of an antivirus suite is determined by five main factors:

-The following programs ranked high in our reviews:
+The following programs ranked highest amongst these five categories in our reviews:

 Antivirus Pro has proven itself as one of the fastest antivirus suites on the market.
 It ranked higher than the industry average in all the crucial speed test factors.

-BitDefender Internet Security package offers improved protection and additional privacy tools.
-Despite the added features, it was still faster than the average in all speed elements except launching websites.
+BitDefender Internet Security offers improved protection and additional privacy tools.
+Despite the added features, it was still faster than the average in all speed elements, except when launching websites.

-Avast free antivirus suite offers all the essential protection and was faster in three-out-of-the-five speed factors.
-Although there is still some slowdown when opening websites and apps, it remains one of the fastest options for a low price tag.
+Avast Free Antivirus was faster in three-out-of-the-five speed factors.
+Although there is still some slowdown when opening websites and apps, it remains one of the fastest of the low-cost antivirus programs on the market.

-It’s important to note that fast antivirus software doesn’t guarantee high-quality protection.
-Less system slowdown could be because the app doesn’t perform regular or thorough scans.
-It’s not worth sacrificing security for speed.
+It’s important to note that fast antivirus software doesn’t always equal high-quality protection.
+Less system slowdown could be because the antivirus doesn’t perform regular or thorough scans, so always be sure to do your research before you commit.

 Your security software is there to keep you safe, not cause endless frustration.
 Unfortunately, the nature of these programs means they will always have some impact on your system.
-High-quality antivirus products work to create lightweight apps that still provide premium protection.
+High-quality antivirus providers work hard to create lightweight apps that still provide premium protection.